1-12: Multiple Conditions

 Error in noonCond[i] == “Sunny” | “Rain” : invalid ‘y’ type in ‘x | y’

-where x represent noonCond[i] == "Sunny" and y represents "Rain"
+where x represents noonCond[i] == "Sunny" and y represents "Rain"

-The error is telling you that “Rain” (the invalid ‘y’) is not a conditional statement.
-Both conditions (‘x | y’) must be explicitly written out (i.e., both must have a conditional operator with a value on both sides).
+The error is telling you that “Rain” (the invalid ‘y’) is not a valid conditional statement.
+Both conditions (‘x | y’) must be explicitly written out (i.e., both conditions must have a conditional operator comparing two values).

 4.3 More than 2 conditions